LunaAmora/4orth/README.md

 ### Importing modules (for raw WASM and WASI)

-The default module name used by Wasm-4 is `dev`.
-You can include other modules in your program by using the `import` keyword
+The default module imported by 4orth is `dev`.
+You can include other modules in your program by using the `import` keyword followed by `module` and the module name.

 ```porth
 import module "my_module"